-1973 The PA will use judgmental sampling to test Utilization when performing a limited 1974 PMSA.
+The PA will use judgmental sampling to test Utilization when performing a limited PMSA.
 PAs will request sample utilization support documentation.
-Support for all conclusions 1975 must include sample documentation provided by the contractor.
+Support for all conclusions must include sample documentation provided by the contractor.

-- 1977 TESTING CONSIDERATIONS: - The PA will review contractor utilization records, if they exist, for the items sampled, and compare the number of the contract to which the item is accountable to the contract number on which it was used.
+- The PA will review contractor utilization records, if they exist, for the items sampled, and compare the number of the contract to which the item is accountable to the contract number on which it was used.
 The PA will then determine whether the contractor is using the property only as authorized by the contract to which it is accountable, or as approved by the PCO. - In the absence of utilization records or logs, PAs may use contractor utilization reviews as documentation that the contractor has a process to assess continued usage and future need for the property. - It is also good practice for the PA to perform a physical review of each item sampled to ascertain the current use of the item.
 Depending on the contractor's process, there may be a work or task order identifying the contract number associated with the task on which the contractor has used the property.
-PAs may also ask the employee using the item to identify the contract under which the property is being used.
+PAs may also ask the employee using the item to identify the contract under which the property is being used. - If any sampled item has been used other than on the contract to which it accountable, PAs will check for contractual authorization or the written consent of the PCO.